djc/record-set-go/README.md

-# Record-Set-Go: a Rust-based Domain Connect DNS provider implementation
+# Record-Set-Go: a Domain Connect DNS provider implementation in Rust

 ## Features